-The emergency parachute system has a double acting firing mechanism.
-The parachute operating handle is fitted with a safety pin and is located on the left side of each seat.
+The BRS emergency parachute system has a double acting firing mechanism.
+The parachute operating handle is fitted with a safety pin and is located on the left side of the cockpit dash.
 This pin should be removed before each flight and the safety pin must be replaced before the pilot gets out of the aircraft.
-A force of approximately 30 lbs (13.5 kg) pull on the actuating handle is required to activate the Parachute rocket motor.
-Emergency procedures for use of the Parachute can be found in emergency procedures section of this manual.
-Additional information including service and maintenance requirements can be found in the Parachute manual.
+A force of approximately 30 lbs (13.5 kg) pull on the actuating handle is required to activate the BRS rocket motor.
+Emergency procedures for use of the BRS can be found in emergency procedures section of this manual.
+Additional information including service and maintenance requirements can be found in the BRS manual.

-There is no guarantee of any kind that the Parachute will always work in all circumstances of an emergency in saving the occupants life.
-The Parachute should be used as a measure of last resort.
+There is no guarantee of any kind that BRS will always work in all circumstances of an emergency in saving the occupants life.
+The BRS should be used as a measure of last resort.